timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 100-CYBER SECURITY RESEARCH AND DEVELOPMENT/CHAPTER 100-CYBER SECURITY RESEARCH AND DEVELOPMENT.md

     * (H) establishing collaborations with other academic institutions to establish or enhance a web-based collection of computer and network security courseware and laboratory exercises for sharing with other institutions of higher education, including community colleges;

-    * (I) establishing or enhancing bridge programs in computer and network security between community colleges and universities; and
+    * (I) establishing or enhancing bridge programs in computer and network security between community colleges and universities;

+    * (J) creating opportunities for veterans to transition to careers in computer and network security; and

-    * (J) any other activities the Director determines will accomplish the goals of this subsection.
+    * (K) any other activities the Director determines will accomplish the goals of this subsection.

 * #### (4) Selection process
   * #### (A) Application